boazsegev/plezi/README.md

 [![Inline docs](http://inch-ci.org/github/boazsegev/plezi.svg?branch=master)](http://www.rubydoc.info/github/boazsegev/plezi/master)
 [![GitHub](https://img.shields.io/badge/GitHub-Open%20Source-blue.svg)](https://github.com/boazsegev/plezi)

+## Special notice - pre version 13

+One of the best compliments Plezi keeps receiving is the feedback about how easy it is to set up a websocket application using Plezi.

+On the other hand, Plezi's server, Iodine 0.1.x was written in Ruby and allowed a very fast and easy development...

+...but with time and experience we all discovered the Ruby's `select` was limited to ~1024 connections, and that Plezi developers wanted more - more connections, more performance, more ease of deployment and more integration with Rails/Sinatra.

+I'm working very hard on rewriting the core server in C. Iodine 0.2.x is written in C and it supports only Unix based systems with `kqueue` or `epoll` support (BSD/Linux/MacOSX).

+This means that if your machine has the memory and the resources (open file descriptor limits apply), Iodine could support tens of thousands of concurrent connections.

+Also, a lot of the API is changing for better integration with Rack based frameworks (Rails/Sinatra).

+This also means that some sacrefices will be made. i.e. more Rack integration means that we loose HTTP streaming (Rack's specifications have their limits).

+This is where you come in. **Now** is the time to push those changes you wanted to integrate into Plezi.
+Send in your thoughts and feedback.
+You can open an issue or email me.
+Just write about how you use Plezi and what features you think are super important to keep and which once bother you.

+Even if I cannot answer everyone, it will all go into the next version's design and I'll do my best.

+## Plezi

 Plezi is a Ruby framework for realtime web applications.
 It's name comes from the word "pleasure", since Plezi is a pleasure to work with.

 With Plezi, you can easily: